n6garcia/Zooseeker-App/README.md

 https://github.com/n6garcia/zooseeker-app/tree/main/app/src/main/res/layout

 ## My Contributions
-I worked on both frontend and backend portions of the app.
-Since I did work on everything from databases to front end xml design, I would consider my role was to be a full stack developer for the application.
+I worked on both frontend and backend portions of the app.I did work on everything from the database/DAO to front end with xml design.
 I wrote Unit and Integration Tests for every Task I was assigned.

-#### Tasks Completed
+### Tasks Completed

-Create search function that fetches all exhibits that pertain to a given species label group Create schema for storing animal exhibits in species label groups Display all species matched animal exhibits to the screen in alphabetical order Create a new Activity for directions
+#### Create search function that fetches all exhibits that pertain to a given species label group
+#### Create schema for storing animal exhibits in species label groups
+#### Display all species matched animal exhibits to the screen in alphabetical order
+#### Create a new Activity for directions
-Searching for animal exhibits using existing species label Connect UI with backend (Extract list from database) Design UI (RecyclerView)
+#### Searching for animal exhibits using existing species label
+#### Connect UI with backend (Extract list from database)
+#### Design UI (RecyclerView)